BLIK Level 0

 }

-// Wait for IPN - payment status will change after confirmation
+// Wait for the IPN; the payment status changes after confirmation

 });